Ecryptic-exe/Poopenguin/README.md

   If a timeout-worthy moment arises, users can cast votes.
 The bot handles the tallying and enforces the timeout if consensus is reached.

 - **Mimicry Trigger**
   When three different users send the **exact same message** consecutively, Poopenguin joins the bandwagon and echoes the phrase too.

+- **Copypasta Trigger**
+  When the bot detects the term 兒歌, it responds by sending a predefined copypasta to stir up the chaos even more.
+The exact message can be customized to fit your server's unique flavor of nonsense.

 ## 🤖 Why Naming it Poopenguin?